dgambone3/Soccer_Relational_Database/README.md

 A Flask-based web user interface was created to provide easy data manipulation utilizing the Python Flask-SQLalchemy to directly query the database.
 For the limited amount of project time, the web-based user interface only has the capability able to add a new manager to the database, but all additions and deletions are consistent for all tables.

 [Link to the App](https://damp-eyrie-64951.herokuapp.com/)

+Note: The app server is turned off by Heroku due to the exhaustion of dynos.